-There is no doubt that investing in security alarm system keep your business premises and clients safe, but it will also a safety net for the security of your employees.
+There is no doubt that investing in security alarm system keeps your business premises and clients safe, but it is also a safety net for the security of your employees.

 It is one thing to have a well-functioning alarm system install and another thing when it comes to the know-how and how to respond to it.
 Once you have an alarm installed, you need to train all employees either new or old working in the company on how they need to respond to the security alarm.
 They need to know the protocols in place in case the alarm is triggered and know how to react to the alarm to ensure everyone stays safe.

 In this blog, I reveal tips on how to help your employees respond to a security alarm system to ensure that everyone remains safe.

 All alarm systems from time to time trip raise a false alarm either mechanical or human error.
 Whatever the situation maybe you need to inform everyone under your duty of care to never be in a hurry to turn them off.
 They first need to verify the cause of the alarm before they respond accordingly.
 Before the alarm can be verified, all employees need to remain calm in their stations.
 If you notice any suspicious activity, you need to immediately notify security or call on law enforcement agencies.